 - Up to a year in prison

-Misdemeanors are further broken down into several classes based on the punishment:
+There are different classes of felonies based on the punishment:

-- Federal Class B misdemeanors impose 30 days to six months jail.
+- Federal Class B misdemeanors have a sentence of 30 days to six months in jail

-- Crimes punishable by less than five days jail are federal infractions.
+- Crimes punishable by less than five days in jail are considered to be federal infractions

 - Possession of a controlled substance